aamaguay/r_blog/content/authors/admin/_index.md

 title: Alex Amaguaya
 ---

 Alex works as a Data Scientist in a Business Intelligence company and usually collaborates in ESPOL research projects.
 He also has experience working with Social Media and Financial data.
-And he is interested in developing research involving Econometrics and Machine Learning (intersection of the two fields).
+And he is interested in developing research involving Econometrics and Machine Learning (intersection of fields).

 {{< icon name="download" pack="fas" >}} Download my {{< staticref "uploads/cv.pdf" "newtab" >}}resumé{{< /staticref >}}.